Updated June 2018

-Profit: the minimum profit on the minimum order of 10 boxes would be $172.
+Profit: on average, the profit on 10 boxes would be around $250.

 While the most well-known of the Cadbury fundraising products are the giant (35g) Freddo Frogs and Caramelo Koalas, they offer quite a large range of options including Natural Confectionery Company lollies, Cadbury bars, Toblerone, and a mammoth 10kg block of Dairy Milk (as it costs $210 it is really only suitable as an auction or raffle prize).

 The new look fundraising packaging is more of a display box than a carry box, perfect for leaving at workplaces and offices.

 Cadbury Funpack: contains 60 x 35g Freddos and Caramelo Koalas.

 Sale price: $1 per chocolate, or $60 per box

 Profit: $24 per box

 Cadbury smaller size mixed pack: contains 120 x 12g Freddo/Caramello/Milky Top/Strawberry Freddo